arj03/dat-shared-files/README.md

 ## CLI

-TODO

-_when installed globally, perhaps this module can be used as a command line tool?!_
+Can also be installed globally as `dat-shared-files`, where the above functionality is available from the command line (see -h).

 ## See also